MrJSA/m3u-Creator/README.md

 # Credits

-I couldn't find any real info on who created CHDMAN, only one shoutout to [Zet-sensei](https://github.com/Zet-sensei) so shoutout to him here aswell.
+CHDMAN was developed by the amazing guys from [MAME](https://github.com/mamedev), so shoutout to them.

 chd_m3u_creator by [MrJSA](https://github.com/MrJSA)